 After tooth loss, your jawbone loses the stimulation from the missing teeth.
 Because of this, your body mistakenly thinks that fewer nutrients are needed.
 Fewer are sent.
 As a result, your jawbone gradually begins to weaken, causing it to change shape.
 When this happens, your adjacent teeth can begin to shift out of place.
 The shape of your face may also be affected.

 Your Jawbone and the Success of Dental Implants

 Treatment with dental implants involves the surgical placement of small titanium posts into your jawbone.
 As you heal, your jawbone gradually fuses to these posts, a natural process called osseointegration.
 This process stabilizes the posts within your jawbone so that they can provide strong, secure support for your replacement teeth.
-If you have lost too much bone mass, however, the bone may not be able to fuse properly.
+If you have lost too much bone mass, the bone may not be able to fuse properly.
 This can result in loose implants and even implant failure.

 What is Bone Grafting?

 Before getting dental implants, a consultation is necessary to determine if it is the right treatment for you.
 During this exam, we also assess the condition of your jawbone.
 Just because your bone is considered too weak initially, this does not mean you cannot get dental implants.
 Instead, we can first restore the strength of your jawbone with a procedure called bone grafting.